 If you’re carrying a balance (aka credit card debt) because you think it helps your credit score – stop.
 Tweet this

-It’s just costing you money in interest.
+If you don’t, it’s simply costing you more money in interest.

 Slash Your Interest Rate